 The federal Clean Water Act requires states to conduct a biennial comprehensive analysis of state waters to determine if water bodies meet state water quality standards and thus support beneficial uses, or if additional pollution controls are needed.
 DEQ meets this requirement by preparing Idaho's Integrated Report.

-The Integrated Report is submitted to the U.S. Environmental Protection Agency (EPA) for approval and made available to the public.
-The report serves as a guide for developing and implementing water quality improvement plans (TMDLs) to protect water quality and achieve federal and state water quality standards.
-An Integrated Report must be approved by the EPA before it can be used by a state to guide its management decisions.
+After a public comment period, DEQ submits the Integrated Report to the U.S. Environmental Protection Agency (EPA) for approval and makes it available to the public.
+The report serves as a guide for developing and implementing water quality improvement plans (total maximum daily loads) to protect water quality and achieve federal and state water quality standards.
+An Integrated Report must be approved by EPA before it can be used by a state to guide its management decisions.

 The Integrated Report serves the following three functions:

-Based on existing and readily available water quality data and information assessed for the 2010 Integrated Report, 29% of streams and 4% of lakes are fully supporting state water quality standards, 36% of streams and 56% of lakes are not fully supporting state water quality standards, and 35% of streams and 40% of lakes have not been assessed.
+- Based on existing and readily available water quality data and information assessed for the 2016 Integrated Report, 33% of stream/river miles and 6% of lake acres are fully supporting state water quality standards, 36% of streams and 55% of lakes are not fully supporting water quality standards, and 31% of streams and 39% of lakes have not been assessed.

 - DEQ delisted 129 AU-cause combinations from Categories 4 and 5 during the 2016 Integrated Report cycle.

 - The Idaho Wadeable Stream Survey found that over 70% of Idaho’s wadeable streams are fully supporting their cold water aquatic life beneficial use.